paldhous/ucb/2017/dataviz/md_raw/index_raw.md

 -  ####**Oct.
 27:** [**Making static maps and processing geodata with GIS software**](week10.html) We will use [QGIS](http://qgis.org/en/site/) to make a multi-layered map.
-We will also learn how to use QGIS and its plugins to process geodata.
+We will also learn how to use QGIS to process geodata.

  - **Assignment:** continue work on final project, delivering a progress report.